FoundingHQ/fx/README.md

 - 🔨 &nbsp; Fully transparent source code generation with **_no black boxes_**
 - 📦 &nbsp; Generated features **_just work_** out of the box.
 No manual intervention required
-- 🧳 &nbsp; No runtime dependency on FX, all it does is scaffold
+- 🧳 &nbsp; No runtime dependency on FX, all it does is generate source code
 - 📚 &nbsp; Anything generated is also documented
-- 💄 &nbsp; Features are headless by default and assumes no prior project dependencies
+- 💄 &nbsp; Features have minimal UI, style the way you want!
 - 🔗 &nbsp; Each feature is fully compatible with one another
+- ⚡️ &nbsp; Build fully featured applications in lightning speed
 - 📱 &nbsp; [Code share]() between your web and native applications
-- 🔩 &nbsp; Support for both JavaScript and TypeScript
-- ⚡️ &nbsp; Build fully featured applications in lightning speed

 ## Quickstart